Trust, estate, and probate litigation is a specialized area of law.

 These challenges are made by potential beneficiaries and heirs attempting to invalidate an existing WILL.
 Under the California Probate Code, any “interested party” may contest a WILL.
 An interested party is any person who has a pecuniary (financial) interest in the WILL that would be defeated or impaired if the WILL were determined to be valid.

 The California Probate Code requires that the challenge to the validity of a WILL must be made in the Probate Court within a specified time from either: (1) the notice of death, or (2) the petition to admit the WILL to probate.
-If you are interested in challenging or supporting the validity of a WILL, you should contact an attorney at Temmerman, Cilley & Kohlmann, LLP as soon as possible to assist in determining these time frames, as late claims may not be heard by the Court.
+If you are interested in challenging or supporting the validity of a WILL, you should contact a Pleasanton Will & Trust Contests Attorney at Temmerman, Cilley & Kohlmann, LLP as soon as possible to assist in determining these time frames, as late claims may not be heard by the Court.

 If the Probate Court determines that a WILL is invalid, the court may: (1) invalidate the entire WILL and distribute the estate under the laws of intestacy (as if no WILL existed), or (2) invalidate only the challenged provisions of the WILL.